Abdullah Mirza

 'Abdullah Mirza (after 1410 – June 1451) was a short-lived ruler of the Timurid Empire, which encompassed the territory shared by present-day Iran, Afghanistan, Pakistan, along with substantial areas of India, Mesopotamia and Caucasus.

 As a member of the Timurid dynasty, Abdullah Mirza was a great-grandson of Timur, a grandson of Shah Rukh and a son of Ibrahim Sultan.

+Early life

 Governor of Fars (1435-1447)

 Abdullah Mirza was Governor of Fars from 1435 to 1447, succeeding to his father Ibrāhim b.
 Shāhrukh who had held the position from 1415-1435, after the first Timurid Governor of the region Iskandar Sulṭān b.
 ‘Umar Shaykh (1409-1415).

 Depiction of the ruler who commissioned the Shiraz Shahnama of 1437.

 Granted the governorship of Fars by his grandfather Shah Rukh, Abdullah Mirza found his position threatened by his cousin Sultan Muhammad during the 1447 succession crisis which followed Shah Rukh's death, and was forced to abandon the province.
 Weakened by these conflicts, western Iran was soon conquered first by the Qara Qoyunlu under Jahan Shah circa 1452.